amayes1991/RunTribe/PRODUCTION_SETUP.md

 **Error**: "Format of the initialization string does not conform to specification"
 - **Solution**:
+  1. **Use Railway Dashboard's "Run Command" method** (Option 2) - this is the most reliable
-  1. Verify `DATABASE_URL` is set correctly in Railway Variables
+  2. If using CLI, verify `DATABASE_URL` is set correctly in Railway Variables
-  2. Make sure you copied the entire connection string from `DATABASE_PUBLIC_URL`
+  3. Make sure you copied the entire connection string from `DATABASE_PUBLIC_URL` (no line breaks)
-  3. Try using Railway Dashboard's "Run Command" instead of CLI
+  4. The design-time factory (`ApplicationDbContextFactory`) should automatically detect PostgreSQL from the URI format

+**Note**: If CLI migrations fail, the Railway Dashboard "Run Command" method almost always works because it has proper environment variable handling.

 ### Migration Errors